JaberBabaki/Workshop-Fundamentals-of-Computer-Programming-Fall-2020/README.md

-# programing-workshop-for-beginners-99-00
+# programing-workshop-for-beginners-Fall-2020
-This repository contains material and assignment of Introduction to the Internet of Things (IOT) Specialization taught by the professor Mehdi Rasti Official page offered by the University of AmirKabir, Iran.
+This repository contains material and assignment of Introduction to programing workshop for beginners Specialization taught by the Jaber Babaki offered by the University of AmirKabir, Iran.

+programing for beginners course has been presented by Dr.Bakhshi and Dr.Zeinali offered by the University of AmirKabir, Iran.